18 Nov How To Be A Five-Star Uber Driver

 Back in the bad old days before Uber, taxi drivers would often take a round-about route to ratchet up a fare.
 That practice is rare these days, but it doesn’t mean riders are unaware of it.
 Suspicions that a driver is taking a long route to boost the fare remain and it’s a top concern with riders.
 Put them at ease by asking if they have a preferred route to the destination.
 If not, let them know in advance which way you intend to go.
 Make the rider feel that you’re doing your best to take the most efficient course from A to B.

 Driving can be stressful, especially in big cities, where it can make even the mildest-mannered drivers lose their temper.
 However, riders say they’re not comfortable with drivers who vent or get angry when the traffic is against them.
 If the going is slow, or someone cuts you up, resist the urge to lash out in frustration.
 The roads aren’t currently as busy as they once were, so stay calm and drive on.

 The top reason that Uber riders give five stars for driving is when the pick-up and drop-off is easy.
 This means making it simple for the rider to find you.
 Don’t leave them searching.
 If the pick-up point is unclear, or there’s nowhere legal to stop, call the rider to fix a spot to meet.
 Also, if the rider is on the other side of a busy street, make a U-turn to make their vehicle entry safer.
 For the drop-off, ask the rider if there’s anything you should know about the destination – such as security or traffic restrictions – and check your GPS isn’t taking you to the backdoor of the destination instead of the front.

 Overall trip experience has a big effect on ratings.
 If the ambience and attitude are bad, there’ll be little twinkle in the stars.
-Ensuring every ride is pleasant is the simplest way to a first-class ranking.
+Ensuring every ride is clean, safe and pleasant is the simplest way to a first-class ranking.

 Check for left behind items